maskedmarker/git-learning/README.md

-show diff betwwen staged and commited by "git diff --staged <file>" commit staged file to repository by "git commit -m message" test git commit -a
+show diff betwwen staged and commited by "git diff --staged <file>" commit staged file to repository by "git commit -m message" test git commit -a commit all changed file TRACKED by git by "git commit -a -m message" in where -a option means all changed files